ExabeamLabs/new-scale-content-hub/Automation/readme.md

-# Exabeam New-Scale — Windmill Automation Library
+# Exabeam New-Scale — Advanced Automation Manager (AAM) Library

-A collection of SOAR automation scripts and playbooks built for use with [Windmill](https://www.windmill.dev), designed to extend and automate response workflows within **Exabeam New-Scale** (Threat Centre, Case Management, and beyond).
+A collection of SOAR automation scripts and playbooks built for use with the **Advanced Automation Manager (AAM)**, designed to extend and automate response workflows within **Exabeam New-Scale** (Threat Centre, Case Management, and beyond).

 These automations were built by the SOC team to bridge the gap between Exabeam detection and real-world response — connecting threat intelligence, firewall enforcement, and case documentation into end-to-end automated playbooks.

 ---

-## What Is Windmill?
+## What Is the Advanced Automation Manager?

-[Windmill](https://www.windmill.dev) is a workflow automation platform designed for developers and security teams.
-Think of it as the glue layer between your security tools — you write small Python (or TypeScript, Go, Bash) scripts, chain them together into flows, and Windmill handles the orchestration, scheduling, secrets management, and execution.
+The **Advanced Automation Manager (AAM)** is a workflow automation platform designed for developers and security teams.
+Think of it as the glue layer between your security tools — you write small Python (or TypeScript, Go, Bash) scripts, chain them together into flows, and AAM handles the orchestration, scheduling, secrets management, and execution.

 In a SOC context, it's a practical alternative to heavyweight commercial SOAR platforms.
 You get: